 - Pilates or barre classes for strength and flexibility

 Changing activities every 4-6 weeks keeps things interesting.
-Even small changes, like a morning walk or an online dance class, can boost your motivation.
+Small changes, like a morning walk or an online dance class, can boost your motivation.
 Enjoying the journey makes staying consistent easier.

 Adjusting Goals as Needed

 Success in weight loss comes from being flexible.
 As your life changes, so should your goals.
-Regular check-ins help you stay on track and keep your bigger picture in mind.
+Regular check-ins help you stay on track and remember your bigger picture.

 Reevaluating Your Goals Regularly